1. K-State home

 Broomsedge: Known aliases - Poverty Grass, Sagegrass

-The Broomsedge Project will evaluate the impact of fertilization strategies on broomsedge in fescue and native grass hay fields in SE Kansas, over several years.
-At each of the five sites, fertilizer treatments will be applied based on each location’s soil analysis.
-During the first year, these fertilizer treatments are designed to consider lime, phosphorus and nitrogen and their effects on the persistence of broomsedge bluestem.
+The Broomsedge Project will evaluate the impact of fertilization strategies on broomsedge in fescue and native grass hay fields in SE Kansas, over multiple years.
+At each site, fertilizer treatments will be applied based on the location’s soil analysis.
+During the first year, these fertilizer treatments are designed to consider lime, phosphorus, potassium and nitrogen and their effects on the persistence of broomsedge bluestem.

-The project collaborators are Wildcat District Agents (Wendie Powell, James Coover and Adaven Scronce), K-State Specialists (Dr. Gretchen Sassenrath, Dr. Jaymelynn Farney and Dr. Bruno Pedreira), local Conservation Districts (Levi Clubine- Montgomery County, Pam Walker- Wilson County and Erin Hibbs- Labette County).
+The project collaborators are Wildcat District Agents (Wendie Powell, James Coover and Adaven Scronce), K-State Specialists (Dr. Gretchen Sassenrath, Dr. Jaymelynn Farney), local Conservation Districts (Levi Clubine- Montgomery County, Pam Walker- Wilson County and Elissa Robison- Labette County).
 As a team, we are excited to plan field days and fact sheets to share the knowledge we learn.

 Broomsedge